yishangru/Leetcode/graph/310_minimun_height_tree.md

 ## Solution Implementation
-From above, we can use 2 BFS to find the longest path in the graph.
+From above, we can use BFS and DFS to find the longest path in the graph.
 For the first BFS, find one of the end nodes in the longest path.
-The second BFS starts from that found end node and find the other end node (longest distance from that starting end node).
+The second DFS starts from that found end node and find the other end node (longest distance from that starting end node).
 After finding the longest path in graph, select middle node of the longest node as solution (for odd, select middle; for even, select both).

 Solution Sample (Python):